 Do You Need to Run Manual Backups?

-If an outside hosting company manages your site, it’s likely that they already perform routine backups for you.
-At InMotion, we provide clients at all levels with free backups on a routine basis.
+If an outside hosting company manages your site, it’s likely that they already perform routine backups for you or offer a backup service for small fee.

 Even so, some people like to run their own backups on the side, even if they have an automated system.